Liall88/2D-Based-Quantitative-Assessment-Framework-for-Upper-Limb-Functionality-/README.md

 generate an assessment score given a set of features.

-Please read the thesis included in this project for the more detail on the background , motivation and reasonings behind the code.
+Please read the thesis included in this project for the more detail on the background , motivation and reasoning behind the code.  _

-TODO: add all file paths local to eclipse project
-TODO: scale metrics after metrics calculated in order to avoid loss of frames

- _